rosscdh/django-snowshoestamp/README.md

 __Please Note__

-A signal will be issued when recieving callbacks from snowshoestamp
+If you use the SnowshoeStampView then a signal will be issued when recieving callbacks from snowshoestamp, which you can then listen for and do other amazing things.

 __Signal Example Implementation__